rouskinlab/seismic-rna/docs/_sources/manuals/workflow.rst.txt

 provided that no FASTQ file contains a mixture of both types of reads.

-FASTQ files of whole samples versus demultiplexed samples
+Sequencing reads can come from whole or demultiplexed samples
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 FASTQ files can contain reads from a whole sample (which can possibly